lanl/dfnWorks/Documentation/sphinx-docs/source/setup.rst

     docker run -ti ees16/dfnworks:latest

+When you run the command above, you will be inside the container, and your current directory will be set to `/dfnWorks`.
-Your current directory will be /dfnWorks.
-You can run one of the included examples and run dfnWorks.
-For example:
+Here’s how to run one of the included examples in the dfnWorks container:

 .. code-block:: bash

     cd examples/4_user_rects
     python driver.py

-Files are written to the /output directory.
-Without a mounted volume, the files will not exist outside of Docker and after you ```exit```.
+The unix command ```ls``` will display the files written, including `output.log` and result files in `/output`.
+After exiting, all the files you created or modified during that session will be lost because they weren't saved outside the container.

 Run the dfnWorks container with mounted volume
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to exchange files between the host and Docker container you can mount a volume.
-The mount command may work differently depending on your machine.
-Use a volume where permissions will not be an issue.
+In order to exchange files between the host computer and a Docker container, you can mount a volume.
+Mounting a volume allows the container to access files stored on your local machine.
+Keep in mind that the mount command may vary depending on your operating system.

-These examples use a cloned version of dfnWorks for the local files.
+**General Note:**
+Use a volume where permissions will not be an issue to ensure smooth operation.

 **On LANL Linux Servers**

-Docker is available on local server es11 and you must work from your home directory to avoid permission issues.
-After you have cloned the dfnWorks repository, open permissions:
+Docker is available on the local server `es11`.
+It is important to work from your home directory to avoid permission issues.

+Assuming you want to mount a local version of the dfnWorks repository, use the following command to clone it: ```git clone git@github.com:lanl/dfnWorks.git```.
+You may want to set more open permissions to ensure there are no issues with file access.
+You can set these permissions using: ```chmod 777 -R dfnWorks```.

+After preparing your local volume, pull the latest dfnWorks Docker image:

 .. code-block:: bash

-    chmod 777 -R dfnWorks
     docker pull ees16/dfnworks:latest

+Run the container with a mounted volume.
-Once built, the inner-docker folder /app will share its content with your local current folder.
-Move into the directory where you want to run dfnWorks then copy the following command. (assuming driver.py is your dfnWorks driver script).
+Move into the directory where you want to run dfnWorks (e.g., `dfnWorks/examples/4_user_rects`) and use the following command.
+This example assumes you want to run a script named `driver.py` (you can substitute this with your desired script name):

 .. code-block:: bash

     docker run -v "$(pwd):/app" -w /app ees16/dfnworks:latest python driver.py

+In this example, the inner-docker folder /app will share its content with your local current folder.
+All files will persist after you exit Docker.

 **On macOS:**

-The option ``-v LOCAL_FOLDER:/dfnWorks/work`` will allow all files present in the container folder ``dfnWorks/work`` to be exposed to ``LOCAL_FOLDER``, where ``LOCAL_FOLDER`` is the absolute path to a folder on your machine.

-With this is place, the final command for running the Docker container is:
+On macOS, you can mount a directory on your local machine to the container.
+Use the following command, replacing `<LOCAL_FOLDER>` with the absolute path to your local directory:

 .. code-block:: bash